-How to fix it: You’ll need to go into your integration’s account to determine why you lost your access permissions.
-Then, once you’ve gotten your permissions back, you’ll be able to fix all of your dashboard’s affected widgets at once by clicking on refresh.
+How to fix it: You’ll need to go into your integration’s account to understand the reason behind the error (determine why you lost your access permissions, why your account has been suspended, or what are the missing settings to make it work).
+Then, once you’ve gotten your account back on track, you’ll be able to fix all of your dashboard’s affected widgets at once by clicking on refresh.

 A widget error means that your widget isn’t able to request the data you’re looking for.
 This type of error usually stems from an incompatibility between your widget’s metrics, dimensions, and/or filters.
 It can also be due to an invalid filter.